Virtual Assistant Tasks and Duties to Outsource

 Scheduling Meetings

-The time needed increases with the size of the group.
-Give a VA control of your calendar, and you get that time back.
+The time lost increases with the size of the group.
+However, if you give a VA control of your calendar, you can get that time back.

 Meeting Confirmations